outline/rich-markdown-editor/README.md

 This callback allows links to "request" an alternative component to display instead of an inline link.
 Given a link node return `undefined` for no replacement or a valid React component to replace the standard link display.
 This is used to support embeds.

+### Interface

+The Editor component exposes a few methods for interacting with the mounted editor.

+#### `focusAtStart`
+Place the cursor at the start of the document and focus it.

+#### `focusAtEnd`
+Place the cursor at the end of the document and focus it.

+#### `getHeadings`
+Returns an array of objects with the text content of all the headings in the document and their level in the hierarchy.
+This is useful to construct your own table of contents since the `toc` option was removed in v10.

 ## Contributing